-Up until a few days ago, my bog-related knowledge was limited to the hilariously gaseous and terrifyingly smelly Bog of Eternal Stench from 80s movie classic The Labyrinth.
+They’re extraordinary ecosystems, too, but since bogs aren’t in the habit of bragging, their talents generally go uncelebrated.
+As a result, the average person’s bog knowledge is limited to the hilariously gaseous and terrifyingly smelly Bog of Eternal Stench from 80s movie classic The Labyrinth.

-Turns out, that bog is actually more swamp-like than bog-like (more on the differences between bogs and swamps and marshes and things called fens), but that’s a wetland reality I only came to understand recently.
-(And apparently worms don’t talk in real life either.
+That bog is an entertaining interpretation, but doesn’t come close to capturing a bog’s particular uniqueness.
+(That bog is actually more swamp-like than bog-like (more on the differences between bogs and swamps and marshes and fens.
+And apparently worms don’t talk in real life either.
 Dang.)

-Situated on the edge of the Bangor City Forest, the Orono Bog features a one-mile boardwalk loop trail that begins in forest and then strikes out over the peatland, the vegetation quickly transitioning from overhead tree cover to ground-level mosses.
+Situated on the edge of the Bangor City Forest, the Orono Bog features a one-mile boardwalk loop trail that begins in forest and then strikes out over the peatland, the vegetation transitioning from overhead tree cover to ground-level mosses.
 It’s super pretty, for starters, and the boardwalk itself is a bit of a marvel.
-(The idea was first prompted in 2000 by Professor Ronald B. Davis of Orono and the University of Maine, construction began in 2002, and it opened to the public in 2003.
-It’s constructed of 509 sections that are 8 feet long and 4 feet wide, as well as connector bridging at turns.
-Read more about how it was built.)

-For example, have you heard about bog butter?
-A few years ago a man found a 22-pound chunk of butter estimated to be more than 2,000 years old in an Irish bog.
-Turns out, finding really old butter in Irish bogs is not all that uncommon!
+In 2016 a man found a 22-pound chunk of butter estimated to be more than 2,000 years old in an Irish bog.
+Turns out, finding ancient butter in Irish bogs is not all that uncommon.

-And then, of course, there are the 2,000-to-3,000-year-old “bog bodies” that have been discovered in raised peat bogs in Northern Europe.
+And then there are the 2,000-to-3,000-year-old “bog bodies” that have been discovered in raised peat bogs in Northern Europe.
 And by bodies they mean people.

-Here in Orono, we’re not likely to pull barrels of thousand-year-old butter or thousand-year-old cadavers out of the bog.
-Sigh.
-But hey, the Orono Bog does have carnivorous plants!
+Over in Orono, however, we’re not likely to pull barrels of thousand-year-old butter or cadavers from three millennia past out of the bog.
+But we can find carnivorous plants.

 But lest ye start thinking the bogs are no-good places filled with butter and bodies and tricky trapping plants, it should also be noted that they’re totally underappreciated and important ecosystems.